KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 The LSTM processing layer forms the backbone of the audio analysis system, implementing a configurable sequence processing mechanism with variable depth.
 The architecture incorporates strategic dropout between layers, establishing robust regularization that preserves essential sequence information while preventing overfitting.
 This approach maintains sequence coherency throughout the processing pipeline, ensuring reliable feature extraction from speech patterns.

-The attention mechanism represents a crucial advancement in the model's architecture, implementing learned weights to identify and emphasize salient speech segments.
+The attention mechanism represents a crucial in the model's architecture, implementing learned weights to identify and emphasize salient speech segments.
 Through softmax normalization, the system generates a probability distribution over temporal segments, enabling dynamic focus on speech patterns that may indicate depressive symptoms.
-This sophisticated attention approach significantly enhances the model's ability to identify and analyze relevant acoustic features.
+This attention approach significantly enhances the model's ability to identify and analyze relevant acoustic features.

 The classification pipeline culminates in a carefully structured sequence of transformations.
-Initially, the system reduces the feature space to 32 dimensions through non-linear transformation, followed by strategic dropout implementation to prevent feature co-adaptation.
+Initially, the system reduces the feature space to 32 dimensions through non-linear transformation, followed by dropout implementation to prevent feature co-adaptation.
 The architecture maintains probabilistic interpretability through cross-entropy loss, ensuring meaningful probability distributions over depression classifications.

 ### Face Model Implementation

-The facial expression analysis system implements a sophisticated multi-stream architecture with integrated spatial and temporal attention mechanisms.
+The facial expression analysis system implements a multi-stream architecture with integrated spatial and temporal attention mechanisms.
 The implementation, contained within models/face_strnn.py, represents a state-of-the-art approach to facial expression analysis:

 ```python
 class SpatialAttention(nn.Module):